The refined class number formula for Drinfeld modules: A construction of non-abelian Stickelberger elements

 Given $B'\supseteq B$, the compatibility of the respective decompositions of the form (\ref{matrixdecomp}) implies that $\Nrd_{B'[G]}(B'\otimes_B \Phi)=\Nrd_{B[G]}(\Phi)$.
 Non-commutative Fitting ideals satisfy an analogous base-change property (cf. \cite[Thm.
 2.2(vii)]{jn}). }\end{remark}

 In the next result, we set $SK_1(R_i):=\{x\in K_1(R_i)\mid\,\det_{R_i}(x)=1\}$.

 \begin{lemma} Taking reduced determinants induces a split short exact sequence of abelian groups

-If $B$ is a field or a discrete valuation ring, then the first term vanishes and $\Nrd_{B[G]}$ is an isomorphism. \end{lemma} \begin{proof} It suffices to prove the case $m=1$.
+If $B$ is a (commutative) local ring, then the first term vanishes and $\Nrd_{B[G]}$ is an isomorphism. \end{lemma} \begin{proof} It suffices to prove the case $m=1$.
 In this case, the first claim follows from the Morita equivalence between $B[G]\cong M_{n_1}(R_1)$ and $R_1$ and the second claim from Prop.
 (5.28) in Volume I and Prop.
 (45.12) in Volume II of \cite{curtisr}. \end{proof}